cally72jhb/vector-addon/README.md

-Hole Renderer       || Renders nearby safe-holes Inventory Scroll    || Allows you to scroll in your hotbar while having screens opened No Collision        || Removes selected block or world border collisions client-side No Fall Plus        || An improved version of the Meteor "No Fall" No Swing            || Removes the hand-swinging animation client- and server-side Packet Fly          || Fly with packets on most servers (inspired by Konas)
+Hole Renderer       || Renders nearby safe-holes Inventory Scroll    || Allows you to scroll in your hotbar while having screens opened No Collision        || Removes selected block or world border collisions client-side No World Border     || Disables certain aspects of the world border No Fall Plus        || An improved version of the Meteor "No Fall" No Swing            || Removes the hand-swinging animation client- and server-side Packet Fly          || Fly with packets on most servers (inspired by Konas)